- What is a puppy mill?

 Most shelters consider protecting these vulnerable animals part of their mission and are generally eager to remove animals from such poor conditions.
 It is important to remember though, that regular shelter operations do not stop when a raid is conducted.
 The shelter will still need to be open to the public and will still need to provide care and housing for the normal number of animals being brought to it by the community.
 If a shelter is able to enter an inhumane breeding operation and remove dogs, financial and community support during the aftermath is essential to ensuring the animals receive the help they need.

-Please print out our Pet Seller Complaint Form.
+Please use our online Puppy Buyer Complaint Form or print out our Pet Seller Complaint Form [PDF].
 The document can be a very helpful tool in organizing your complaint, because you can make copies of the form, along with supporting documents such as vet bills and purchase records, to send to the HSUS and other agencies such as your local consumer affairs or Attorney General's office.
 These forms are used to track problem pet sellers and target the worst offenders for possible further action.
 Additional instructions are included on the form.

-If there appears to be cruelty or neglect (unsanitary conditions, sick animals, lack of food/water/shelter, etc.) please also immediately contact the breeder's or pet store's local animal control agency, humane society, or animal shelter and request that they inspect the facility.
+If there appears to be cruelty or neglect (unsanitary conditions, sick animals, lack of food/water/shelter, etc.), please also immediately contact the breeder's or pet store's local animal control agency, humane society or animal shelter and request that they inspect the facility.
 If none of these exists in the area, call the police, sheriff or health department.
-If you witnessed deplorable conditions in person and wish to file a complaint with the HSUS, please call 1-877-MILL-TIP or report it here.
+While contacting local authorities should be your first course of action, if you witnessed deplorable conditions in person and wish to file a complaint with the HSUS, you can also report it to us.